 Most outsiders don’t know it, but April is a special month in Key West.
 The island becomes extra-animated with parties celebrating the Conch Republic Independence Celebration, when Key West seceded from the United States.
 Festivities include a conch-shell blowing contest, the longest parade in the world, the great bloody sea battle...

 But let’s back up.

 For those who don’t know, the Conch Republic was established in 1982 after the U.S. Border Patrol set up a roadblock on one of the two roads that connects Key West to the mainland, which resulted in heinous traffic jams.
 Key West residents protested after seeing this act as a threat to their livelihood and the tourism industry.
 However, they didn’t use banners, signs and marches – they seceded.

 Well, not officially.

-Other worthwhile activities include the Red Ribbon Bed Race, a more elaborate soap-box derby race down Key West’s main drag, Duval Street.
+Not to be outdone is the Red Ribbon Bed Race, a more elaborate soap-box derby race down Key West’s main drag, Duval Street.
 Touted as the most fun you can have in bed with your clothes on, teams dress up beds-on- wheels and compete for the fastest time.

 So pack your costumes, grab a bottle of rum and “secede where others failed.”
-Get to the Conch Republic Independence Celebration from April 22 to May 1, 2016, and stay at the 24 North Hotel, the “unofficial” hotel of the Conch Republic.
+Get to the Conch Republic Independence Celebration from April 19 to May 1, 2019, and stay at the 24 North Hotel, the “unofficial” hotel of the Conch Republic.
 We’re located about 10 minutes from all the festivities.